 If vomiting occurs, it often lasts only a day or so but sometimes longer.
 Diarrhoea often continues after the vomiting stops and commonly lasts for several days or more.
 Slightly loose stools may continue for a week or so further before a normal pattern returns.
 Sometimes the symptoms last longer.

-- Symptoms of dehydration in adults include:
+- Symptoms and signs of dehydration in adults include:

 - Dizziness or light-headedness.